 After saying goodbye to the lodge, we went back on the motorboat and made our way back to the starting point of our journey.
 I tried to print in my mind all these beautiful landscapes before coming back to “normal life”.

 A few months ago, I wouldn't have thought that I would visit the Amazon Jungle, and now, I already want to go back.
-It was very peaceful, the staff was welcoming, it felt like home and I would absolutely recommend it to nature lovers!
+It was very peaceful, the staff was so welcoming.
+It felt like home, and I would absolutely recommend it to nature lovers!

 Check out our 4 or 5 days jungle programs here!